manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-For the demo purpose, I am going to use `mongo` db latest image.
+For the demo, I am going to use the latest `MongoDB` image.

-In the post, I will explore the following options:
+In this post, I will explore the following options:

 <br>